 Andorra is a landlocked gem of a country, high in the Pyrenees, sandwiched between France and Spain.
-I travelled to Andorra from Barcelona with DirectBus.
+At 468 sq. kilometres, it is one of six European Microstates.
+I travelled with Direct Bus from Barcelona to Andorra.

 Time is precious.
 I want to spend more time in new countries instead of doing revisits.
-Barcelona was just another stop, but a great one still with perfect weather.
+Barcelona was just another stop, but a great one, still with perfect weather.
 Here I am backpacking the Arc de Triompf in Barcelona:

 I had backpacked Barcelona in 2007 and 2012 before the Nomadic Backpacker blog even existed.

-I had wanted to stay a few more days but the cost of accommodation has gone crazy.
-You can still find ok deals in the week, (OK deals mean less than 20€ a night) but like London, Glasgow, Milan, Friday and Saturday nights are impossible.
-Dorm rooms cost 50 € upwards.
+I had wanted to stay a few more days, but the cost of accommodation has gone crazy.
+You can still find ok deals in the week (OK deals mean less than 20€ a night), but like London, Glasgow, Milan, Friday and Saturday nights are impossible.
+Dorm rooms cost 50€ upwards.
 Insane.
-Andorra on the other hand, 15 € a night in the week, and just 17 € at the weekend.
-In Andorra, I paid just 88 quid for 6 nights.
+Andorra, on the other hand, charges 15€ a night in the week, and just 17€ at the weekend. paid just 88 quid for 6 nights.

 Does Andorra have an airport?